Christian-Me/remote-device-table/README.md

 The flow is divided in three main parts

-1. **data acquisition**: translation of the data into homie and individual user defined fields (not everything fits into the homie convention but it is a good common ground)
+1. **data acquisition**: translation of the data into homie and individual user defined fields (not everything fits into the homie convention but it is a good common ground). [different translator nodes can be found here](https://github.com/Christian-Me/remote-device-table/tree/master/translators)

 2. **plugins**: little nodes doing all kind of stuff with this data.
 For example a watchdog, a reset counter, max. min. or avg. uptime, add icons from the values like battery or signal and other things.
-To make these reusable it is essential to have a common data-set defined.
+To make these reusable it is essential to have a common data-set defined. [different plugins can be found here](https://github.com/Christian-Me/remote-device-table/tree/master/plugins)

-3. **table handling and ui design**: universal flow to handle table formatting, data storage, column width and order, cell editing and interactive stuff like context menus.
+3. **table handling and ui design**: universal flow to handle table formatting, data storage, column width and order, cell editing and interactive stuff like context menus. [different designs can be found here](https://github.com/Christian-Me/remote-device-table/tree/master/designs)

 ## flow design